 In some cases, official enforcement bodies can pursue employers on your behalf, and can fine employers for breaking the law.
-Enforcement agencies only have the power to enforce payment of the National Minimum Wage (NMW), working time limits, some agency standards, and health and safety rights.
+Enforcement agencies have the power to enforce payment of the National Minimum Wage (NMW), working time limits, agency standards, and health and safety rights.

 For information and advice about these rights or to complain about a breach of your rights, you can also call the Acas Helpline on 0300 123 1100.
 If you want to complain that your employer is failing to pay you the National Minimum Wage, Acas can refer your case, with your consent, to the National Minimum Wage enforcement team at HMRC.

 You can also make an online complaint about your employer to HMRC.